MatMB115/GenConViT_Comparative/README.md

-# Deepfake Video Detection Using Generative Convolutional Vision Transformer
+# Fitting Generative Convolutional Vision Transformer to Compare with Benchmark
+Matheus Martins Batista

-Deressa Wodajo, Solomon Atnafu, Zahid Akhtar
+Model Autor: Deressa Wodajo, Solomon Atnafu, Zahid Akhtar

-This repository contains the implementation code for **Deepfake Video Detection Using Generative Convolutional Vision Transformer (GenConViT)** paper.
+This repository contains the adapted code for **Generative Convolutional Vision Transformer (GenConViT)** paper to compare with other models in the literature.
 Find the full paper on arXiv [here](https://arxiv.org/abs/2307.07036).

 <br/><br/>
 ![The Proposed GenConViT Deepfake Detection Framework](img/genconvit.png)